Menu

 They are grieving too.
 They are using humour to help themselves feel better or trying to connect with you

-It is normal to find relationships hard after a bereavement as grief effects everyone differently, even within the same family.
+It is normal to find relationships hard after a bereavement as grief affects everyone differently, even within the same family.
 If someone close to you is using humour in a way that is making you feel uncomfortable, it may be helpful to have a conversation with them about it.

 You may not want to ask them to stop something that is making them feel better, but understanding their point of view may help you see it differently.
 Or they may agree to not make jokes when you’re around.
 See grief and your family relationships.